 - Sunglasses and perhaps a hat to protect your head from the sun

 - A small day bag.
 I love this one which is water resistant and folds up really tiny.

 - Portable charger for your phone (trust me, you’ll take a ton of photos)

 - Anti-chafing cream: for any of my ladies who fear the dreaded chub-rub!
 I use body glide to help prevent it when I’m super active.
 It basically goes on like deodorant but not white residue crap on your clothing.
 There is one aimed at women as well but as far as I can tell it’s just a pink container instead of blue.

-I loved my short, but sweet, time in Jordan and I hope you do too!
+I hope this Jordan packing list helps!
+I loved my time in Jordan and I hope you do too.

 Please do not travel without travel insurance!
 I’ve had to use it multiple times throughout my travels and it has saved me thousands of dollars.
 You can learn more about travel insurance here.
 If you are looking for a provider I love and recommend SafetyWing.
 For Canadian readers, take a look at SoNomad.

 Book your accommodation

 I love and recommend booking.com for accommodation.
 They have a range of hostels, guesthouses, hotels, and resorts.
 Plus, the platform has a great loyalty program that means the more you book, the more you can save.